Brood logo in maroon

 All of our courses are self paced, meaning you can stop, start, and go back as much as you’d like.
 While they vary in size and density, the courses each have an average of 26 course material handouts, and 14 short videos.

-▸ How long do I have access to my online course?
+How long do I have access to my online course from purchase?

-To gift one of our courses, be sure to go to the courses page and click GIFT NOW.
-This will take you to a specially designed page where you can purchase a course for a loved one.
-For example, this is the page for our Pregnancy, Birth and Right After course – where you could click GIFT NOW.
+Yes, and it makes an excellent gift.
+In order to do so, be sure to go to the courses page and click GIFT NOW.
+This will take you to a specially designed page where you can purchase a course for a loved one!

-▸ How do I print the documents in this course?
+How do I print the documents from the courses?

 Simply save the documents to your computer and print them from there!